E-cigarettes: Facts, stats and regulations

 MODIFIED RISK TOBACCO PRODUCTS

-Under FDA rules, before an e-cigarette manufacturer can market a product as having lower risk of exposure to toxins or lower risk of adverse health effects, it must submit the proposed marketing to the FDA for approval to assess veracity of the claim and whether the marketing of the product would benefit the health of individuals and the population as a whole, considering factors such as new initiation of tobacco use or suppression of quitting of more harmful products like cigarettes.
+- Under FDA rules, before an e-cigarette manufacturer can market a product as presenting lower risk of exposure to toxins or lower risk of adverse health effects, it must submit the proposed marketing and labeling to the FDA so that it can assess veracity of the claim and whether the marketing of the product would benefit the health of individuals and the population as a whole, considering such factors as new initiation of tobacco use or suppression of cessation of more harmful products such as cigarettes.
 To date, no e-cigarette manufacturer has requested such permission from the FDA.

 CLEAN INDOOR AIR POLICIES